4acf/eater/README.md

 `Object Step`: Controls how many objects will be keyframed per framestep.
 For example, if object step is 4, 4 objects will be toggled on/off on the same frame.

 ### Propagation
-`Random` will toggle objects on/off in a random order over time. `Location-based` allows you to select where the first affected object is, and the rest of the effect will spread from that point.
+`Random` will toggle objects on/off in a random order over time. `Location-based` allows you to select where the first affected object is, and the rest of the effect will spread from that point. `Experimental` uses path finding algorithms to find the shortest path between every object and traverse through them this way.
+Shown here are the random and location-based modes (in this example Experimental will have the same result as location-based given the starting point is the same):

 <p align="center">